torczuk/distributed-transaction-queue/Readme.md

 ## Testing

 Solution contains different types of tests.
 Unit, integration and system tests.
-Last two categories of tests use kafka, kafka + zookeeper, environment inside docker.
+Last two categories of tests use kafka infrastructure inside docker.
 Tests for `booking`, `order` and `payment` components are starting docker-compose before execution.
-Please take a look at the each `docker-compose.yml` in related module.
+Please take a look at the each `docker-compose.yml` in related module for more details.

-`system-tests` module is dedicated to verify *saga* against topology of example.
+`system-tests` module is dedicated to verify *saga* implementation against topology of components.
 It means, kafka, zookeeper and all three components are started together.
 Sample test looks like below.

 #### all components are up and running
 ```
-//given all components running
+//given all components are up & running

 //when transaction is started
 POST /api/v1/bookins/{transaction-id}

 //then
-wait until GET /api/v1/bookins/{transaction-id} contains confimend booking
+eventually after a quantum of time GET /api/v1/bookins/{transaction-id} will contain confimend booking
 ```